Modified Friedmann Equations from Maxwell-Weyl Gauge Theory: Modified Friedmann Equations

+Furthermore, Eqs.(\ref{eq: Friedmann_00})-(\ref{eq: Friedmann_acceleration}) represent the time evolution of the Universe.
+For instance, when we look at Eq.(\ref{eq: Friedmann_acceleration}), this equation demonstrates that there is a time dependent Universe expansion which is controlled by two time dependent functions and two constants; $\phi\left(t\right)$, $\psi\left(t\right)$, $\mu$ and $\lambda$ respectively in the matterless case ($\rho_{M}=P_{M}=0$).
+If we consider $\mu=-1$, the acceleration equation reduces to the following form

+where the first three terms give positive contribution to the acceleration and the remaining terms may generate positive or negative contributions.
+It can easily be seen from this equation that to achieve a positive acceleration ($\ddot{a}>0$) solutions, the following condition should be satisfied,

-By setting $\psi\left(t\right)=0$, the equations (\ref{eq: Friedmann_00}), (\ref{eq: Friedmann_ii}) and (\ref{eq: Friedmann_acceleration}) can be reduced to the forms presented in Rosen's paper \citep{Rosen:1982Weyl}.
+On the other hand, by setting $\psi\left(t\right)=0$, the equations (\ref{eq: Friedmann_00}), (\ref{eq: Friedmann_ii}) and (\ref{eq: Friedmann_acceleration}) can be reduced to the forms presented in Rosen's paper \citep{Rosen:1982Weyl}.
 Additionally, imposing the compensating field $\phi\left(t\right)=1$ yields the equations derived in \citep{Kibaroglu:2022CosmoMaxwell} for the Maxwell algebra.
-Finally, the conventional cosmological equations of general relativity, along with the cosmological term, can be obtained by setting both $\psi\left(t\right)=0$ and $\phi\left(t\right)=1$ as follows,
+Finally, the conventional cosmological equations of general relativity, along with the cosmological term, can be obtained by setting $\psi\left(t\right)=0$, $\phi\left(t\right)=1$ and $\mu=-1$ as follows,

-with a small difference in the definition of the cosmological constant which is given by Eq.(\ref{eq:cosm_cons}).
+where the constant $\lambda$ which is the central charge that characterizes the Maxwell extension (\ref{eq: mw algebra}) provide a geometrical way to introduce the cosmological constant similar to the de Sitter case where $\left[P_{a},P_{b}\right]=\frac{1}{R^{2}}M_{ab}$, $R$ is the de Sitter radius and the cosmological constant is identified as $\Lambda=\frac{1}{R^{2}}$.